 Native and Display Advertising

 A lot of publishers leverage native and display ads to generate over 70% of their revenue.
 What’s being embraced by them is a mix of native advertising, sponsored posts to create an interactive income stream in the era of social media and Buzzfeed.
 Native advertising allows them to generate ad revenue by not only lending their platform to the advertisers but also offering their editorial expertise, brand reputation, and their audience to them.
-According to this report published by the Native Advertising Institute in December 2018, here are the top reasons why publishers put the sponsored content on their sites.
+According to the report published by the Native Advertising Institute in December 2018, here are the top reasons why publishers put the sponsored content on their sites.

 Publishers nowadays are treating their site as a platform instead of just a billboard.
 A platform where they can bring relevant advertisers to have a meaningful dialogue with their community without disrupting them.
 Choose from the list of top 111 ad networks.